theo-f-marechal/DataEngineering/README.md

 # DataEngineering
-A repository for EFREI M1 Data Engineering course
+A repository for Jean LY and Théo MARECHAL's EFREI M1 Data Engineering course.